nyu-dh/website/source/funding/seed-grants.md

 ---
-title: NYU DH Faculty Seed Grants
+title: NYU DH Seed Grants
 layout: default
 subtitle: |
   The multi-year seed grants program identifies and funds faculty-led projects that creatively bridge humanistic scholarship with new forms of computation, digital publishing, and digitization.